 Golden cane or butterfly palm (Chrysalidocarpus lutescens)

-One of the world’s most favoured indoor palms.
 A small palm with graceful arching fronds, often forming clumps.
 Warm, well lit position with some early morning sun is ideal.
 Tolerates low light.
-Unlikely to grow more than 2.5m.
+Unlikely to grow more than 2.5m, perfect for indoors.

 Parlour palm (Chamaedorea elegans)